-2.3 Merit Certificates
+39. Merit Certificates

-- (i) The Board will award Merit Certificates in each subject to the top 0.1 % of candidates passing that subject, provided that they have passed the examination as per the pass criteria of the Board. - (ii) The number of Merit Certificates in a subject, will be determined by rounding of the number of candidates passing the subject to the nearest multiple of thousand.
-If the number of candidates passing a subject is less than 500, no merit certificate will be issued. - (iii) In the matter of a tie, if one student gets a Merit Certificate, all candidates getting that score will get the Merit Certificate.
+- (i)(a) The Board will award Merit Certificates in each subject to the top 0.1% of candidates passing that subject, provided that they have passed the examination as per the pass criteria of the Board at the Senior School Certificate Examination. - (ii) The number of merit certificates for the Senior School Certificate Examination in a subject will be determined by rounding off the number of candidates passing the subject to the nearest multiple of thousand.
+If the number of candidates passing a subject is less than 500, no merit certificate will be issued. - (iii) At the Senior School Certificate Examination, In the matter of a tie, if one student gets a merit certificate, all candidates getting that score will get the merit certificate.

-2.4 Scheme of Examination (Senior School Certificate Examination)
+40. Scheme of Examination (Senior School Certificate Examination)

 - (i) The Board shall conduct examination in all subjects except General Studies, Work Experience, Physical and Health Education, which will be assessed internally by the schools. - (ii) In all subjects examined by the Board, a student will be given one paper each carrying 100 marks for 3 hours.
-However, in subjects requiring practical examination, there will be a theory paper and practical examinations as required in the syllabi and courses. - (iii) In Work Experience, General Studies and Physical and Health Education, the Schools will maintain cumulative records of student's periodical achievements and progress during the year.
-These records are subject to the scrutiny of the Board as and when deemed fit.
+However, in subjects requiring practical examination, there will be a theory paper and practical examinations as required in the syllabi and courses.

-- (iv) A candidate from a recognised school who has some physical deformity or is otherwise unable to take part in Work Experience and Physical and Health Education, may be granted exemption by the Chairman on the recommendation of the Head of the institution, supported by the medical certificate from a Medical Officer of the rank not below an Assistant Surgeon. - (v) Private/Patrachar Vidyalaya and candidates sponsored by Adult School shall be exempted from Work Experience, General Studies and Physical and Health Education. - (vi) A candidate may offer an additional subject which can be either a language at elective level or another elective subject as prescribed in the Scheme of Studies, subject to the conditions laid down in the Pass Criteria.
+- (iii) In Work Experience, General Studies and Physical and Health Education, the Schools will maintain cumulative records of student's periodical achievements and progress during the year.
+These records are subject to the scrutiny of the Board as and when deemed fit. - (iv) A candidate from a recognised school who has some physical deformity or is otherwise unable to take part in Work Experience and Physical and Health Education, may be granted exemption by the Chairman on the recommendation of the Head of the institution, supported by the medical certificate from a Medical Officer of the rank not below an Assistant Surgeon. - (v) Private/Patrachar Vidyalaya and candidates sponsored by Adult School shall be exempted from Work Experience, General Studies and Physical and Health Education. - (vi) A candidate may offer an additional subject which can be either a language at elective level or another elective subject as prescribed in the Scheme of Studies, subject to the conditions laid down in the Pass Criteria.

-2.5 Pass Criteria (Senior School Certificate Examination)
+40.1 Pass Criteria (Senior School Certificate Examination)